-Breakfast is part of your inn experience….
+Breakfast is part of your getaway experience at the inn ….
 Judy and Robert, the innkeepers, serve a full breakfast which begins with fresh fruit, juice and coffee/tea followed by hearty main course, such as Elegant Scrambled Eggs, Stuffed French Toast, Brown Sugar Oatmeal Pancakes or or Herbed Baked Eggs with a side of bacon or sausage.

 The food focus is on a breakfast which is nice to look at and even better to eat.
 It’s been called gourmet, but also hearty, “killer” and “to die for.”
 Guests often linger, sharing a last cup of coffee.
 The entrée is different daily with alternating breakfast meat on the side.